-The fiscal year ended June 30, 2021 was a prosperous period for most prudent investors despite substantial economic and market volatility attributable primarily to the COVID-19 virus.
-The Employees' Retirement System of Tulsa County earned a fiscal year total return of 25.6%1 which was significantly higher than its actuarial return assumption and its custom total fund performance benchmark.
-Investment returns were volatile but quite strong during the fiscal year; equity returns were robust while most bond returns were modestly positive.
-The passive equity portfolio matched its benchmark with a gain of 40.8% while the System's small/mid cap equity portfolio posted a remarkable gain of 68.6% compared to last fiscal year's loss of -6.4%.
-The international equity portfolio posted a loss of 39.5% which outperformed its benchmark.
-The System's active managers tend to invest in value-oriented companies which outperformed this fiscal year.
-The System's core bond portfolios gained 2.0% and 0.2%.
-Both outperformed their benchmarks.
-The active duration bond portfolio posted a one-year loss of -12.7%.
-The high yield bond allocation gained 18.2%.
-The MLP portfolio enjoyed a one-year gain of 63.0%.
+The fiscal year ended June 30, 2022, was a difficult period for investors due to looming economic and market issues.
+Unexpectedly high inflation, ongoing COVID-19 effects, and conflict in Ukraine all contributed to an uncertain economic environment.
+In this difficult period, the Employees' Retirement System of Tulsa County earned a fiscal year total return of -10.9% which was below its actuarial return assumption and modestly below its custom total fund performance benchmark.
+During the previous fiscal year, the total portfolio earned a return of +25.6%.
+Investment returns were volatile during the most recent fiscal year; equity and bond portfolio returns both were negative.
+The passive equity portfolio matched its benchmark's loss of -10.6% while the System's small/mid cap equity portfolio posted a loss of -13.2%.
+The international equity portfolio suffered a loss of -25.2% which underperformed its benchmark.
+The System's core bond portfolios declined -6.8% and -10.7%.
+One outperformed their benchmark while the other did not.
+The active duration bond portfolio posted a one-year loss of -20.1%, suffering from rapidly rising inflation and interest rates.
+The high yield bond allocation fell -13.7%.
+The MLP portfolio was the sole positive return during the year, gaining +10.8%.
 The accompanying basic financial statements and performance comparisons are reported on an accrual basis of accounting and are reported in conformity with Generally Accepted Accounting Principles.
 Under the accrual basis of accounting, revenues are recognized when earned instead of when received and expenses are recognized when incurred rather than paid.